lucianohgo/lucianohgo.com/content/posts/takeaways-high-output-management.md

 | Low | Structured; Task-Oriented;  "What", "How" & "When" |
 | Medium | Individual-Oriented; emphasis on two-way communication,  support, mutual reasoning |
 | High | Involvement by manager minimal: Establishing objectives and monitoring |
-WARNING 🚨: Do not make judgment of what is "nice" or "not nice".
+WARNING 🚨: Do not make judgments of what is "nice" or "not nice".
 We are after what is most _effective_.

 We need to have a varying management style for the same person.
 People will have